PRP can be very be beneficial.

 Any patient undergoing a hair transplant is also an ideal candidate for this treatment – usually this procedure is performed during the surgery to improve the survival of the grafts and stimulate faster regrowth.

-First, a doctor or a nurse draws blood.
-Enough blood is drawn to fill one or two small tubes depending on the size of the region to be treated.
 These tubes are then placed in a special centrifuge that separates the serum (or plasma) from the other unwanted components of blood, namely the white blood cells and the red blood cells.
 Platelets, which are the essential component of treatment with PRP, remain in suspension in the serum.
 This enriched platelet serum is then removed carefully and re-injected into the balding areas using a highly sophisticated injecting device that allows the injection of PRP with only minimal discomfort.

 Upon completion of injections, the patient sits for 30 minutes under a biostimulation helmet that emits special low level lasers for scalp stimulation.

 The Clinic protocol requires four sessions, once every month for 4 consecutive months.
 In order to maintain the results, which will be visible after a 3 months, it is essential to continue with maintenance sessions every four to six months.
 Although it is impossible to stop baldness completely because of hormonal and hereditary influences, diligent follow up and maintenance sessions will help ensuring lasting results.